genes-and-health/BI_PY/README.md

 ### `1-create-clean-demographics-notebook.ipynb`

 This notebook is for processing the demographic dataset into a usable format.
-This is the first step in our process because when we come to cleaning and processing the other data that we have (notebook 2 to 5), we want to remove unrealistic data for example, events that happen before 1910 or in the future.
+This is the first step in our process because when we come to cleaning and processing the other data that we have (notebook 2 to 5), we want to remove unrealistic data for example, events that happen before birth or in the future.

 In this first notebook, we take in 2 different reference datasets that allow us to map demographic information (age and sex) to nhs_numbers.
-We process these and save the output as a `.arrows` file for use in subsequent `BI_PY`
+We process these and save the output as a `.arrow` file for use in subsequent `BI_PY`
 The reference datasets are:
-* `2025_02_01__Megalinkage_forTRE.csv` (which links ExWAS and GWAS identifiers to `pseudo_nhs_number`s)
+* `2025_02_01__Megalinkage_forTRE.csv` which links ExWAS and GWAS identifiers to `pseudo_nhs_number`s
 * `QMUL__Stage1Questionnaire/2025_04_25__S1QSTredacted.csv` which clarifies volunteer age and gender.

 ### `2-process-datasets-discovery-primary-care.ipynb`